Correlating Resonant Di-Higgs and Tri-Higgs Production to $H\to VV$ in the 2HDM: Introduction

 Nevertheless, it is striking that the scalar sector employed by the SM is minimal, in contrast to the nonminimal structure of the fermionic sector that exhibits a replication of quark and lepton generations.
 One might therefore anticipate a nonminimal scalar sector in which the Higgs doublet field of the SM is replicated as well.
 Indeed, there are hints for the existence of new particles in general, and new Higgs bosons in particular, with masses of order 1 TeV and below~\cite{Crivellin:2023zui}.
 Importantly, even if current hints for new physics at the LHC turn out to be statistical fluctuations, there is still ample motivation to study the phenomenological implications of extensions of the SM scalar sector.

 A smoking-gun signature of extended Higgs sectors containing new scalars heavier than $2m_h$ is resonant di-Higgs production.
 This process has been studied in the context of multiple models (see Refs.~\cite{Muhlleitner:2017dkd,Abouabid:2021yvw} for a review), including the scalar singlet-extended SM~\cite{Barger:2008jx,Costa:2015llh,Dawson:2017jja,No:2018fev}, the 2HDM~\cite{Bernon:2015qea,Grzadkowski:2018ohf,Kling:2020hmi,Arco:2022lai,Haber:2022gsn} and more involved setups~\cite{Maniatis:2009re,Hartling:2014zca,Zhang:2015mnh}.
-Indeed, resonant di-Higgs production is searched for extensively at the LHC in multiple channels~\cite{ATLAS:2019qdc,ATLAS:2021ifb,ATLAS:2022hwc,ATLAS:2022xzm,ATLAS:2022fpx,ATLAS:2024lsk,CMS:2018ipl,CMS:2022kdx,CMS:2023boe,CMS:2024bds,CMS:2025tqi}, with a recent combination resulting in impressively strong limits on the corresponding cross section~\cite{ATLAS:2023vdy}.
-In the case of a possible observation of resonant di-Higgs production in the future, it is imperative to develop predictions that can distinguish among the various models.
+Indeed, resonant di-Higgs production is searched for extensively at the LHC in multiple channels~\cite{ATLAS:2019qdc,ATLAS:2021ifb,ATLAS:2022hwc,ATLAS:2022xzm,ATLAS:2022fpx,ATLAS:2024lsk,CMS:2018ipl,CMS:2022kdx,CMS:2023boe,CMS:2026mwf,CMS:2025tqi}, with a recent combination resulting in impressively strong limits on the corresponding cross section~\cite{ATLAS:2023vdy}.
+In the event of a future observation of resonant di-Higgs production, it is imperative to develop predictions that can distinguish among the various models.